 Settled into your forever home?
 Plant a tree in your yard, and take a photo of it every year on your anniversary.
 Then, frame the photos as a group, or place them in a scrapbook for a unique illustration of how long you've been together.

 Not yet in your forever home?
-Find a public park to donate a tree to.
+Find a public park to donate a tree.
 This will allow you to visit your tree year after year.